How Structure Drives Behavior

 This is the mother of all problems: knowing how to accurately identify the problems, large and small and solve them.

-Businessweek featured the Pendaran workshop in an article by Ashlee Vance.
+Businessweek featured the Pendaran workshop

 In a conference room in Ann Arbor, Mich., an ex-Marine turned helicopter mechanic introduces himself to the assembled group: “Uh, my name is Tinker Bell.”